serialc/digilego_project_site_hugo/digilego/content/en/news/qrcodes/index.md

 # see hidden code/content by scrolling or panning right
 {{< / highlight >}}

-However, you can even better formulate the body of the message by using newlines, and these function more easilty by using a Python script:
+However, you can even better formulate the body of the message by using newlines, and these function more easily by using a Python script:

 {{< highlight python >}}
 import qrcode